-- 4.39 Where there are relevant material objections to an application from a residents or amenity group (including groups representing young people and underrepresented people), a Conservation Area Advisory Committee or Ward Councillor, or three or more respondents from different addresses a decision cannot be made by delegated powers without first bringing it to the attention of our Members' Briefing Panel. - 4.40 Sometimes we receive comments on applications that we did not consult on, we need to assess whether the comments are relevant and can be taken into consideration.
+- 4.39 Where there are relevant material objections to an application from a residents or amenity group (including groups representing young people and underrepresented people), a Conservation Area Advisory Committee or Ward Councillor, or three or more respondents from different addresses a decision cannot be made by delegated powers without first bringing it to the attention of our Members' Briefing Panel.
+The members panel has 3 councilors, the Chair and Vice Chair of Planning Committee, the 3rd councilor is a member of Planning Committee. - 4.40 Sometimes we receive comments on applications that we did not consult on, we need to assess whether the comments are relevant and can be taken into consideration.
 These applications will not automatically be referred to the Members Briefing Panel.
-These applications include the following: - certificates of lawfulness of proposed use or development; - certificates of lawfulness of existing use or development; - internal alterations only to a Grade II listed building; - · advertisements; - approval of details (unless for external works to any listed building); - revisions to planning applications once valid; and - · 'non-material' amendments. - 4.41 The panel does not decide upon applications that are referred to it.
-Its role is to consider the nature and extent of the outstanding objections to the application by viewing the associated planning officer's report, application drawings, relevant photographs and letters of objection.
+These applications include the following: - certificates of lawfulness of proposed use or development; - certificates of lawfulness of existing use or development; - · internal alterations only to a Grade II listed building; - advertisements; - approval of details (unless for external works to any listed building); - · revisions to planning applications once valid; and - 'non-material' amendments.
+(There is no statutory definition of 'non-material'.\ amendment that is non-material in one context may be material in another) - 4.41 The panel does not decide applications that are referred to it.
+Its role is to consider the nature and extent of the outstanding objections to the application by viewing the planning officer's report, application drawings, relevant photographs and letters of objection.
 Thereafter, the Panel will either: - advise that they are satisfied with the proposed decision being made under delegated powers; or - recommend that the decision is made by the Planning Committee instead.